TonicAI/structural-github-action-workspace-search/README.md

 # Workspace Search

-This action searches for workspaces using the Tonic API and returns workspace IDs and names.
+This action searches for workspaces using the Structural API and returns workspace IDs and names.

 ## Inputs

-- `api_key` (required): Tonic API key for authentication
+- `api_key` (required): Structural API key for authentication
-- `api_url` (optional): Tonic API base URL, defaults to 'https://app.tonic.ai'
+- `api_url` (optional): Structural API base URL, defaults to 'https://app.tonic.ai'
 - `search_term` (optional): Term to search for in workspace names
 - `database_types` (optional): Comma-separated list of database types to filter by (e.g., "Postgres,MySql")
 - `tags` (optional): Comma-separated list of tags to filter by (e.g., "production,test")